milvus-io/milvus-docs/site/en/about_milvus/overview.md

 ## Join our community

-Before joining our developer community, please take some time reading our code contribution guidelines, [Contribute to Milvus](https://github.com/milvus-io/milvus/blob/master/CONTRIBUTING.md#contributing-to-milvus).
+Before joining our developer community, please take some time reading our code contribution guidelines [Contribute to Milvus](https://github.com/milvus-io/milvus/blob/master/CONTRIBUTING.md#contributing-to-milvus).

 If you have questions about functions or SDKs of Milvus, you can join our [GitHub Discussions](https://github.com/milvus-io/milvus/discussions) or [our Slack channel](https://join.slack.com/t/milvusio/shared_invite/zt-e0u4qu3k-bI2GDNys3ZqX1YCJ9OM~GQ).